Tips on Weaning Baby off their Dummy

 Out of sight out of mind really worked.
 Although we did have to go round the house and look for the ones he had stashed!

 The gentle approach, gradually reduce the amount of time your baby/toddler has the dummy each day.
 For example try only giving a dummy at nap times and find another way to soothe your baby when they become frustrated or cry.

 The Dummy fairy, this works if your child is over 2 years and can understand reasoning a little better.
-Tell them that if they sleep without a dummy the dummy fairy comes and takes the dummy away while they are sleeping and replaces the dummy with a fun toy!
+Tell them that if they sleep without a dummy the dummy fairy comes and takes the dummy away while they are sleeping and replaces it with a fun toy!